UcllSoftwareEngineering2324/learning-materials-students/project/sprint-2/technical-tasks/priority-1/acceptance-environment.md

 The acceptance environment should be a new web app on Azure.
 Take note of [these constraints](../../../../reference/azure/app-service-plan.md) regarding App Service Plans and compute resources.

-The CI pipeline should publish the build artifact to the acceptance environment automatically after publishing to GitHub Packages.
+Ideally, the CI pipeline publishes the build artifact to the acceptance environment automatically after publishing to GitHub Packages.
+However, if there is no [automatic clean-up of old front-end deploys](./../priority-2/clean-up-front-end-deploy-packages.md), then this will not be feasible due to disk space constraints.
+In that case you can make the deploy to acceptance a separate manual deploy.

 The deploy pipeline should remain as is, with a manual deploy from GitHub Packages to production.